Script is a mini programming language used as a locking mechanism for outputs.

 When a node receives the spending transaction, it will combine both of these scripts together and run them.
 If a

-1 is left on the top of the stack after the script has completed, then the script is valid and the output can be spent.
+1 is left on the top of the stack after the script has completed (and nothing else), then the script is valid and the output can be spent.